“Doctor, I’m 30 years old and when I smile, lines appear that weren’t there before. Is this normal or should I be worried?”

 Static lines:

-Why some 30-year-olds already have permanent lines
+Why some 30-year-old women already have permanent lines

-People who work long hours in front of screens develop concentration lines earlier.
 Those with uncorrected vision problems who frequently squint show premature crow’s feet.

-Finally, modern lifestyle amplifies everything.
-Poor sleep reduces nighttime cellular regeneration.
+Poor sleep reduces nocturnal cellular regeneration.
 Chronic stress elevates cortisol, which directly affects collagen production.
-Processed foods generate systemic inflammation that reflects in your skin.
+Processed food diet generates systemic inflammation that reflects on the skin.

-When prevention alone isn’t enough anymore
+When prevention is no longer enough

 Cases that illustrate when to act